 - The $64 Question: "Are you now or have you ever been a member of the Communist Party of the United States?"

-McCarthyism's effect on Hollywood and the world have been documented on film numerous times, most recently in the movie "Good Night, and Good Luck."
+McCarthyism's effect on Hollywood and the world have been documented on film numerous times, including the movie "Good Night, and Good Luck."
 The blacklisted artists have written many memoirs, and there are plenty of nonfiction works describing the era in great detail.
 One of the most famous works is Arthur Miller's 1953 play "The Crucible," written during the height of McCarthyism.
 Miller used the Salem witch trials as a metaphor for McCarthy's communist "witch hunt," earning the ire of McCarthy.
 He was questioned and found guilty of having communist beliefs, but the conviction was overturned in 1957.

 As it turns out, many of the people McCarthy targeted actually did have communist ties, but much of the proof wasn't revealed until years later.